The Twelve Inches of Bananarama

-The Twelve Inches of Bananarama is a compilation album by English girl group Bananarama, released on 2 October 2006 by Warner Bros.
+The Twelve Inches of Bananarama is a compilation album by the English girl group Bananarama, released on 2 October 2006 by Warner Bros.
 Records.
 The collection contains twelve remixes of Bananarama songs, spanning the years 1982 to 1991, many of which are appearing on compact disc for the first time.
 The photo on the album cover features group members Sara Dallin, Jacquie O'Sullivan and Keren Woodward from the Pop Life album era, c.
 1991.
 It was rated three stars by AllMusic.